Eastern Air Lines Flight 401: Reported ghost sightings

-In the months and years following the crash, stories began circulating that numerous employees and passengers of Eastern had reported sightings of deceased crew members Loft and Repo sitting aboard other L-1011s, in particular, N318EA.
+In the months and years following the crash, stories began circulating that numerous employees and passengers of Eastern had reported sightings of deceased crew members Loft and Repo sitting aboard other L-1011s, in particular N318EA.
 These stories speculated that the sightings were connected to the fact that parts of the crashed aircraft were salvaged after the investigation and refitted into other L-1011s.
 The reported hauntings were said to be seen only on the planes that used the spare parts.

 Gossip regarding the sightings spread throughout the airline to the extent that Eastern's management warned employees that they could be dismissed if caught spreading ghost stories; Borman, Eastern's CEO, dismissed the ghost stories as "garbage".
 While Eastern publicly denied their planes were haunted, they reportedly removed all the salvaged parts from their L-1011 fleet.
 Over time, the reporting of ghost sightings stopped.
 An original floor board from Flight 401 remains in the archives at History Miami in South Florida.
 Pieces of the plane's wreckage can also be found in Ed and Lorraine Warren's Occult Museum in Monroe, Connecticut.

 The story of the crash and its aftermath were documented in John G. Fuller's 1976 book The Ghost of Flight 401.
 Fuller recounts stories of paranormal events aboard other Eastern aircraft and the belief that these were caused by equipment salvaged from the wreckage of Flight 401.
 A television movie adapted from Fuller's book, also titled The Ghost of Flight 401 and emphasizing the ghost sightings, was broadcast by NBC in February 1978.
 Eastern considered suing Fuller for libel, based on the author's assertions of a cover-up by Eastern executives, but Borman opted not to, feeling a lawsuit would merely provide more publicity for Fuller's book.
-Loft's widow and children did sue Fuller – for infringement of Loft's right of publicity, for invasion of privacy and for intentional infliction of emotional distress – but the lawsuit was dismissed and the dismissal upheld by the Florida Fourth District Court of Appeal.
+Loft's widow and children did sue Fuller—for infringement of Loft's right of publicity, invasion of privacy and intentional infliction of emotional distress—but the lawsuit was dismissed and the dismissal upheld by the Florida Fourth District Court of Appeal.

 According to Robert J. Serling's 1980 book From the Captain to the Colonel: An Informal History of Eastern Airlines, the claim that wreckage from Flight 401 was installed and later removed from other Eastern aircraft was false, and no Eastern employees had ever claimed to have seen or believed in the alleged ghost sightings.
 Skeptic Brian Dunning claims that the origin for the ghost sightings may have been a joke made by an Eastern captain after an emergency landing in which he quipped that he "thought [Don] Repo's ghost was on the plane".

 Memorial

-On December 29, 2012, a memorial was dedicated to the victims.
+The Eastern Airlines Flight 401 memorial in Miami Springs, dedicated on December 29, 2022, is located in the 700 block of the Curtiss Parkway near the Curtiss Mansion.
+This permanent monument honors the 101 people who perished in the 1972 Everglades crash, featuring a plaque with the victims' names, and was spearheaded by survivor Beverly Raposa.